Moon Boots: Career

 On September 6, 2019, the album, Bimini Road, was released.
-It was ranked by KCRW as its #8 Best Albums of 2019.
+It was ranked by KCRW as eighth on its Best Albums of 2019.
 The album saw some familiar collaborators return, including Nic Hanson, KONA and Black Gatsby.
 It also featured new collaborators Niia, Little Boots, Kaleena Zanders, Steven Klavier, and Gary Saxby of the Harlem Gospel Choir.

 The release of Bimini Road was followed by a headlining tour across North America and London.
 The tour featured a seven-piece band, consisting of vocalists KONA, Nic Hanson, Eleanor Fletcher, Black Gatsby, Dougherty on keys, synths, and backing vocals, and Ross Clark and Dustin Kaufman (of indie dance band St. Lucia) on guitar/bass, and drums.
 The live show is a CPU-light, almost entirely analog set-up using a variety of synths, instruments and pads to trigger samples.
 It also includes new versions of songs specifically made for the live experience that differ from the original studio recordings.
 To coincide with the end of the tour, Dougherty released album track "Whisper In The Wind" ft.
 Black Gatsby as a single, along with a remix from Grammy-winning artist, Alex Metric, and a music video directed by Nate Camponi.

 In 2020, remixes of Moon Boots' track "Tied Up" were released, including mixes from Kenny Dope and Mat Zo.
 Remixes of "Clear," by Wookie and Garrett David were released March 24.
 On May 13, remixes of "Juanita" by Mark Broom and Bawrut were released.
 On June 19, Moon Boots releases the EP Pure Moons Vol.1, and launched his label imprint Pure Moons.
 On July 29, Moon Boots released Bimini Road Remixed, featuring remixes of all of the songs from his sophomore album from the likes of DJ Holographic, Oceans1985 (Tyler from Classixx), Dark Arts Club, DJ Clea, Crackazat, Soela, Tinlicker, and more.

+On March 17, 2023, the third album Ride Away, was released.
+The album saw some familiar collaborators return, including Nic Hanson, Black Gatsby, and Steven Klavier.
+It also featured new collaborators Cherry Glazerr, Dope Earth Alien, Praa, and Ora the Molecule.